 The extension works of Bipaga gas treatment facilities were carried out over the past two years and have increased available treatment capacity from 40 million cubic feet to a maximum of 250 million cubic feet per day.
 These works have a sizeable scope both internationally and locally.
 There are no less than n 37 processing modules produced all over the world that have then been installed by local companies.
 700 people were involved in carrying out the work, which will have lasted less than 24 months thanks to a fully committed, professional and motivated projects team.

-These facilities as a whole will allow Perenco and the SNH to produce 1,200,000 tons of Liquefied Natural Gas (LNG) for exporting, 26,000 tons of domestic gas for Cameroon households, thereby reducing the exports of the country by half; and 3,300 BOPD stabilised condensates exported on the Ebome field, giving a second life to tanker “La Lobe".
+These facilities as a whole will allow Perenco and the SNH to produce 1,200,000 tons of Liquefied Natural Gas (LNG) for exporting, 26,000 tons of domestic gas for Cameroon households, thereby reducing the exports of the country by half; and 3,300 BOPD stabilised condensates exported on the Ebome field, helping this one to stay profitable.

 This large scale project signifies a turning point for Perenco with the production and marketing of LNG, a high demand energy source positioned as the most abundant fossil fuel energy and the least harmful from the viewpoint of greenhouse gas emissions.

 The FLNG Hilli Episeyo, which is totally displaceable, offers new opportunities that are fully aligned with the Perenco growth strategy: growth without technical or geographical limit and by highlighting the ways our know-how makes a difference.